 Theory of Change and Logic

 The theory of change and logic model explains how an investment intends to cause social change.
-It strives to establish links between input, output, outcomes and impact.
-This is a useful model for investors in the due diligence and investment selection stage who want to know what the path toward the future looks like, but it runs the risk of trying to fit social progress and positive change onto a more definite timeline than can be guaranteed in the real world.
+It strives to establish links between input, output, outcomes, and impact.
+This is a useful model for investors in the due diligence and investment selection stage who want to know what the path toward the future looks like, but it runs the risk of trying to fit social progress and positive change into a more definite timeline that can be guaranteed in the real world.

 This is a way of assessing a portfolio’s mission against an investor’s, to ensure the strategies and end goals are close matches.
 These methods usually use screens and scorecards to measure investment criteria and key performance indicators.
 Adopting scorecards tailored to the impact investing sector can help with data collection, but the information and indicators could vary across investments.

 These methods can be used to evaluate impact after a program or investment has taken place.
 They examine what the situation would have been without the investment and the changes that can be traced back to it.
 Experimental methods use randomized control groups to ensure all the groups are treated equally, except for a single change.
 Quasi-experimental methods don’t use groups, instead, they use previously established patterns or other sources of information.
 Experiments can be costly (quasi-experimental programs less so), but provide very concrete evidence to inform decisions.

 Investors, investees and other stakeholders need to have an incentive to devote resources to measuring impact.
 Entrepreneurs might have limited time and resources to monitor impact; beneficiaries might feel disconnected from impactful efforts; investors might be wary of their financial returns in the impact sector, and fund managers aren’t necessarily rewarded for delivering a high social return on investment.
 Impact measurement needs to be accurately assessed to build a solid foundation for the kind of market that can offer substantial incentives for stakeholders.